sbillapati14/protektor/README.md

 It is possible to call allow and then forbid on the same resource, action, role.
 The last call will overwrite permissions.

-# Checking Permissions on Server
+# Checking Permissions On The Server
 Protektor library supports checking permissions for the given role on the server side via `hasPermission` API:

 ```